benslern/CSE701_Final_Project/README.md

 5) Reverse `number`.
 This ensures the digits of the bigint are in the correct order.

-Because the argument is a int64_t integer, the constructor has several edge cases and inputs of interest.
+Because the argument for this constructor is a int64_t integer, the constructor has several edge cases and inputs of interest.
 For example,

 ```
 bigint input_of_interest_1(INT64_MAX);